aptible/terraform-provider-aptible/docs/resources/database.md

 ## Argument Reference

-- `env_id` - The ID of the environment you would like to deploy your App in.
+- `env_id` - The ID of the environment you would like to deploy your Database in.
 See main provider documentation for more on how to determine what you should use for `env_id`.
 - `handle` - The handle for the Database.
 This must be all lower case, and only contain letters, numbers, `-`, `_`, or `.`